manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 access_plain_attrs
 ~~~~~~~~~~~~~~~~~~

+Specifies how search daemon will access index's plain attributes (bigint, bool, float, timestamp, uint).
-This mode is how index attribute file got read.
-Optional, default value mmap_preread.
+Optional, default is mmap_preread.

 Possible values are ``mmap``, ``mmap_preread``, ``mlock``.
 Refer to :ref:`mlock` directive for possible
-mlock restrictions and :ref:`index_files_access` for detailed explanation of values.
+mlock restrictions and :ref:`index_files_access` for detailed explanation of the values.

-On daemon start attribute file got mapped into memory and preread background thread started to cache in
+In ``mmap_preread`` mode upon search daemon start index's attributes file gets mapped into memory
-attribute file - that is ``mmap_preread`` option. ``mlock`` option uses mlock(2) privileged call to cache in attribute file
+and is pre-read by a background thread. ``mlock`` option uses mlock(2) privileged call
+to additionally lock the attributes in memory. ``mmap`` option
-instead preread background thread. ``mmap`` option just map attribute file into memory and expect OS to cache parts of file
-used more often.
+just maps the file into memory and expects OS to cache those parts of the file that are used more often.

 Example: